-The Health Care Association of Michigan (HCAM) is a trade association representing Michigan’s long-term health care providers.
+The Health Care Association of Michigan (HCAM) is a trade association representing Michigan’s long-term care providers.
 The association began in 1948 and continues to grow in members and services — representing providers across the skilled nursing spectrum, including for- and not-for-profit, county medical care and hospital-based providers.
-In 1999, HCAM began to also represent assisted living communities — licensed adult foster care and homes for the aged and unlicensed settings.
-The strength of the association has always been in its membership — thousands of people dedicated to delivering long-term care for Michigan’s senior population.

 HCAM provides numerous services and benefits, including state and federal regulatory and reimbursement analysis and advice, advocacy efforts with state elected and department officials, media relations, and strong educational programing.
 Members and staff are involved on all levels through a variety of avenues including serving on committees and responding to calls for action regarding reimbursement, regulatory and other challenges.